kipoi/kipoi-containers/README.md

 3. `GITHUB_PAT`
     - Required for syncing with [Kipoi model zoo](https://kipoi.org/)
     - Get it [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Make sure to add both read and write access

+4. `SINGULARITY_PULL_FOLDER` (Optional)
+    - If specified, singularity images will be downloaded, built into and pushed from this folder.
+Otherwise, the current working directory is chosen as default.

 ## Map between models (groups) and docker and singularity images